-SECTION.
-31. Penalties.
+SEC.
+33. Penalties.

-- Any person found guilty of illegal recruitment shall suffer the penalty of imprisonment of not less than six (6) years and one (1) day but not more than twelve (12) years and a fine of not less than two hundred thousand pesos (P200,00) nor not more than Five hundred thousand pesos (P500,000). - 2.
-The penalty of life imprisonment and a fine of not less than five hundred thousand pesos (P500,000) nor more than One Million pesos (P1,000,000) shall be imposed if illegal recruitment constitutes economic sabotage as defined in the preceding article: Provided however that the maximum penalty shall be imposed if the person illegally recruited is less than eighteen (18) years of age or that the act of illegal recruitment is committed by a non-license or non-holder of authority
+b) The penalty of life imprisonment and a fine of not less than Five hundred thousand pesos (P500,000) nor more than One Million pesos (P1,000,000) shall be imposed if illegal recruitment constitutes economic sabotage as defined in the preceding article: Provided, however, That the maximum penalty shall be imposed if the person illegally recruited is less than eighteen (18) years of age or that the act of illegal recruitment is committed by a non-licensee or non-holder of authority.

-SECTION.
-32. Prohibition on Officials and Employees - It shall be unlawful for any official or employee of the DOLE agency concerned or other government1 agencies involved in the implementation of this Act, or their relatives within the fourth civil degree of consanguinity or affinity, to engage directly or indirectly, in the business of recruiting Filipino seafarer, as defined under this Act.
-The penalties provided for in the preceding paragraphs shall be imposed upon them.
+Sec 34.
+Prohibition on Officials and Employees.
+It shall be unlawful for any official or employee of the DOLE agency concerned, or other government agencies involved in the implementation of this Act, or their relatives within the fourth civil degree of consanguinity or affinity, to engage, directly or indirectly, in the business of recruiting Filipino seafarers, as defined under this Act.
+The penalties provided for in the preceding paragraph shall be imposed upon them.

-SECTION.
-33. Venue - A criminal action arising from illegal recruitment as herein defined shall be filled with the Regional Trial Court of the province or with city where the offense was committed or where the offended party actually resides at the time of commission of the offense.
+SEC.
+35. Venue.
+A criminal action arising from illegal recruitment as herein defined shall be filed with the Regional Trial Court of the province or city where the offense was committed or where the offended party actually resides at the time of commission of the offense.

-SECTION.
-34. Mandatory Period for Filing of illegal Recruitment Cases - The preliminary investigation of cases under this Act shall be terminated within a period of thirty (30) calendar days from the date of their filing.
+SEC.
+36. Mandatory Period for Filing of Illegal Recruitment Cases.
+The preliminary investigation of cases under this Act shall be terminated within a period of thirty (30) calendar days from the date of their filing.
 Where the preliminary investigation is conducted by a prosecution officer and a prima facie case is established, the corresponding information shall be filed in court within twenty-four (24) hours from the termination of the investigation.